william-levine/COM3524-team-14/README.md

 - Water drop would also be enabled by default and you can choose to disable it and see how the fire would spread to town with no short term prevention.
 And to show how the water successfully prevented the fire, the default value for when the water will start to drop is after 12 iterations

 - All the colour of the state are shown in the left side of the GUI and can be changed according to your preferences.

+- IMPORTANT : make sure to rerun the program when you change the values!

  ## Explanation about the simulation
  - The water drop can start at a later iteration where fire might not be contained and will reach town